Three articles in the weekend papers caught my eye:

 Big Business has been bought off … again.

-Now, it may be ~ I think it is true ~ that good, solid, Conservative social moderation is incompatible with the laissez-faire social attitudes of many (most?) young urbanites, and we are never going to get most of them to vote Conservative … not, at least, until they are 35, have two kids and have moved to the suburbs.
-But, we Conservatives, need not, should not, must not project an image of the religious right … like it or not, some of your colleagues at work, some of your neighbours, some of your friends and some family members are homosexual, but they are, first and foremost, people, just like you and me and we need to respect and protect their fundamental rights just as we demand that ours our respected and protected by law and society.
+Now, it may be ~ I think it is true ~ that good, solid, Conservative social moderation is incompatible with the laissez-faire social attitudes of many (most?) young urbanites, and the CPC is never going to get most of them to vote Conservative … not, at least, until they are 35, have two kids and have moved to the suburbs.
+But, Conservatives, need not, should not, must not project an image of the religious right … like it or not, some of your colleagues at work, some of your neighbours, some of your friends and some family members are homosexual, but they are, first and foremost, people, just like you and me, and we all need to respect and protect their fundamental rights, just as we demand that ours our respected and protected by law and society.

-Equally, we may wish that abortion was not used as a convenience tool but we must all recognize that, despite some strongly held moral objections, it is, in our law, a “settled issue.”
-It is fine for any of us, even our party leader, to oppose abortion as an individual … it is not fine to propose, as a matter of party policy, that abortion rights be curtailed.
+Equally, some may wish that abortion was not used as a convenience tool but we must all recognize that, despite some strongly held moral objections, it is, in our law, a “settled issue.”
+It is fine for many of us, even our party leaders, to oppose abortion as an individual … it is not fine to propose, as a matter of party policy, that abortion rights be curtailed.

 Trade unions are not bad things.
 They perform functions in the free market that are valuable, even essential; especially, they set the cost or price of labour.
 Only when the cost of labour is established in the market can the owners of enterprises decide, rationally, how much labour to use as against, say, robotics or how much Canadian labour to use instead of Indian, for example.

-We should not blame unions for supporting the political parties that they think will best suit their interests … but we should be very clear, in our own minds and in our campaigning, that the “best interests” of a trade union are not, usually, the same as the “best interests” of the workers, the union members.
+No one should blame unions for supporting the political parties that they think will best suit their interests … but Conservatives should be very clear, in their own minds and in their campaigning, that the “best interests” of a trade union are, too often, not the same as the “best interests” of the workers, the union members.
 The best way to serve the worker is to make it easier for him or her to find and keep a good-paying job.
 The best way to do that is to help create the conditions that make starting, operating and succeeding in business easier in Canada than elsewhere.